-- 6.8 Any items not on the approved list of budget items will not be reimbursed. - 6.9 Expenses incurred before the commencement date of the project will not be reimbursable from the Fund.
+- 6.8 Any items not on the approved list of budget items should not be made out of the grants disbursed to the grantee. - 6.9 Expenses incurred before the commencement date of the project will not normally be reimbursable from the Fund.
 Applications for supplementary grants will not normally be considered.
 The Government, the Advisory Committee and the Secretariat accept no liability for deficits arising from projects funded by the Fund. - 6.10 All revenue received (including income derived and interest income generated from the project), irrespective of whether it has been declared in the proposal, must be defrayed against the actual expenditure before calculating the amount to be reimbursed as final payment.
 Following the completion of the project in question, any unspent amount of the grant must be returned to the Government.
-Failure to report and return such amount will render the grant recipient ineligible for future funding support from the Fund, and the Government will take appropriate actions to recover the outstanding amount. - 6.11 The circumstances in which the grant could be reduced on a pro-rata basis include but are not limited to the following: - (a) the scope and/or activities of the project have changed; - (b) the actual frequency of activities is less than proposed; - (c) the number of participants (count by heads) is less than proposed, and the grant is allocated according to that number; - (d) the duration of the project is reduced; and - (e) any other circumstances as accepted by DAFC. - 6.12 The grant recipient should maintain proper books, accounts, relevant records and information related to the funded project.
-Such records should be kept for seven years after the completion of the project, and be available for inspection by authorised staff of the Secretariat and the Audit Commission at all reasonable times.
+Failure to report and return such amount will render the grant recipient ineligible for future funding support from the Fund, and the Government will take appropriate actions to recover the outstanding amount. - 6.11 The circumstances in which the grant could be reduced on a pro-rata basis include but are not limited to the following: - (a) the scope and/or activities of the project have changed; - (b) the actual frequency of activities is less than proposed; - (c) the number of participants (count by heads) is less than proposed, and the grant is allocated according to that number; - (d) the duration of the project is reduced; and - (e) any other circumstances as accepted by DAFC. - 6.12 The grant recipient should maintain proper books, accounts, original receipts, invoices, relevant records and information related to the funded project.
+Such records should be kept for seven years after the completion of the project, and be available for inspection by authorised staff of the